sserdardundar/Git-Downer/README.md

 ## Troubleshooting

+- **Content Security Policy errors**: The extension has multiple fallback methods for script injection
 - **Download fails with no files**: Make sure you have access to the repository (private repositories require login)
 - **Missing files**: Try refreshing the page before downloading
 - **API rate limits**: If you encounter GitHub API rate limits, wait a few minutes and try again
+- **Large repositories**: For very large repositories, the extension may take longer to process files

 ## Privacy